GitYiheng/ofcourse/README.md

 # Citation

 ```
-@inproceedings{
-    zhu2023ofcourse,
+@inproceedings{zhu2023ofcourse,
     title={{OFCOURSE}: A Multi-Agent Reinforcement Learning Environment for Order Fulfillment},
-    author={Yiheng Zhu and Yang Zhan and Xuankun Huang and Yuwei Chen and yujie Chen and Jiangwen Wei and Wei Feng and Yinzhi Zhou and Haoyuan Hu and Jieping Ye},
+    author={Yiheng Zhu and Yang Zhan and Xuankun Huang and Yuwei Chen and Yujie Chen and Jiangwen Wei and Wei Feng and Yinzhi Zhou and Haoyuan Hu and Jieping Ye},
     booktitle={Thirty-seventh Conference on Neural Information Processing Systems Datasets and Benchmarks Track},
     year={2023},
     url={https://openreview.net/forum?id=0RSQEh9lRG}